FAQ / Price Adjustments

 Futures

-The adjustment is done by taking the absolute price differential between the final closing price of the expiring contract and the opening price of the new front-month contract, and then adjusting the entire series prior to the current front-month contract by this differential.
+The Absolute adjusted data series is created by taking the absolute price differential between the final closing price of the expiring contract and the opening price of the new front-month contract, and then adjusting the entire series prior to the current front-month contract by this price differential.